delfinparis/ai-prompt-vault/LAUNCH_NOW_GUIDE.md

 **Solution:** You need ChatGPT Plus ($20/month) to create GPTs.
 It's worth it for the distribution channel.

 ### Issue: "Knowledge file too large"
-**Solution:** Your file is only 42KB - well under the limit.
-No problem!
+**Solution:** The knowledge file is small and well under GPT's limits.
+You can confirm by checking the file size or the `totalPrompts` count in `prompts-export.json` — both are safe for launch.

 ### Issue: "GPT isn't finding prompts"
 **Solution:** Make sure prompts-export.json uploaded successfully.
 Try reuploading.